Lodges and Glamping

 Reptile Gardens

-Reptile Gardens offers the world’s largest reptile zoo according to the Guinness Book of World Records.
-With a botanical garden, a prairie dog town, gator show and snake show, Reptile Gardens tops the list with kids.
+Reptile Gardens offers the world’s largest reptile zoo, according to the Guinness Book of World Records.
+With a botanical garden, a prairie dog town, a gator show and a snake show, Reptile Gardens tops the list with kids.

 Black Hills for kids, Rapid City, South Dakota for Families,

-A public art display, Art Alley, features the work of graffiti artists from around the world.
+A public art display, Art Alley, features the work of graffiti artists worldwide.
 Photo Credit: Catherine Parker

 Rapid City Art Alley

-Walk down Art Alley located between 6th and 7th streets to see a public arts project with notable graffiti art.
+Walk down Art Alley, located between 6th and 7th streets, to see a public art project with notable graffiti art.
 Free.

 The Presidential Statues of Rapid City